-Self-hosting ClassroomIO.com
+Self-hosting ClassroomIO

-This guide will help you quickly selfhost ClassroomIO
+This guide will help you quickly self-host ClassroomIO.

-ClassroomIO is made up of the following applications
+ClassroomIO is made up of the following applications:

-- apps/backend (opens in a new tab) - an Express server
+- apps/api - an Express server

 - apps/dashboard - the admin dashboard + LMS

-- supabase (opens in a new tab) - the database + REST API.
+- supabase - the database + REST API

 - Supabase - For the database used on the dashboard